Guangdong: Culture

 The central region, which is also the political and economic center, is populated predominantly by Yue Chinese speakers, though the influx in the last three decades of millions of Mandarin-speaking immigrants has slightly diminished Cantonese linguistic dominance.
 This region is associated with Cantonese cuisine.
+Dim sum is one famous example of Cantonese cuisine, dividing Cantonese food into small portions and served with small dishes.
 Cantonese opera is a form of Chinese opera popular in Cantonese speaking areas.
 Related Yue dialects are spoken in most of the western half of the province.

 The area comprising the cities of Chaozhou, Shantou and Jieyang in coastal east Guangdong, known as Chaoshan, forms its own cultural sphere.
-The Teochew people here, along with Hailufeng Min people in Shanwei, speak Hokkien, which is a Min dialect closely related to mainstream Southern Min (Hokkien) and their cuisine is Teochew cuisine.
+The Teochew people here, along with Hailufeng Hoklo people in Shanwei, speak Haklau, which is a Southern Min variety closely related to mainstream Hokkien and their cuisine is Teochew cuisine.
 Teochew opera is also well-known and has a unique form.

 The Hakka people live in large areas of Guangdong, including Huizhou, Meizhou, Shenzhen, Heyuan, Shaoguan and other areas.
 Much of the Eastern part of Guangdong is populated by the Hakka people except for the Chaozhou and Hailufeng area.
 Hakka culture include Hakka cuisine, Han opera (汉剧 (漢劇)), Hakka Hanyue and sixian (traditional instrumental music) and Hakka folk songs (客家山歌).

 The outcast Tanka people traditionally live on boats throughout the coasts and rivers of Guangdong and much of Southern China.

-Zhanjiang in southern Guangdong is dominated by the Leizhou dialect, a variety of Minnan; Cantonese and Hakka are also spoken there.
+Zhanjiang in southern Guangdong is dominated by Leizhounese, a variety of Min; Cantonese and Hakka are also spoken there.

 Mandarin is the language used in education and government and in areas where there are migrants from other provinces, above all in Shenzhen.
 Cantonese maintains a strong and dominant position in common usage and media, even in eastern areas of the province where the local languages and dialects are non-Yue ones.

 Guangdong Province is notable for being the birthplace of many famous Xiangqi (Chinese chess) grandmasters such as Lü Qin, Yang Guanli, Cai Furu and Xu Yinchuan.

-Education
+Education and research

 As of 2022, Guangdong hosts 160 institutions of higher education, ranking first in South Central China region and 2nd among all Chinese provinces/municipalities after Jiangsu (168).
 Guangdong is also the seat of 14 adult higher education institutions.
 Many universities and colleges are located in major cities like Shenzhen and Guangzhou.
 Guangzhou, the capital of Guangdong, hosts 83 institutions of higher education (excluding adult colleges), ranking 1st in South China region and 2nd (tie) nationwide after Beijing.
 Guangdong Province Department of Education is the department of the provincial government that oversees education.

-As of 2022, two major cities in the province ranked in the top 30 cities in the world (Guangzhou 10th and Shenzhen 28th) by scientific research output, as tracked by the Nature Index.
+As of 2025, two major cities in the province ranked in the top 20 cities in the world (Guangzhou 6th and Shenzhen 18th) by scientific research output, as tracked by the Nature Index.